 Filing a Complaint

-Citizens with concerns about police department policies, or complaints concerning the use of force or racially abusive treatment by Richmond police officers need to contact the Citizen's Police Review Commission.
+Community members with complaints concerning the use of unreasonable or excessive force, discrimination, sexual harassment and/or sexual assault by on-duty Richmond police officers, need to contact the Community Police Review Commission.

-The Citizen's Police Review Commission does not have original jurisdiction over non-force, and other police misconduct complaints (such as being discourteous); it has jurisdiction through the appeal process.
-Appeals of Police Department Internal Affairs investigations must be filed within 10 days of the date the disposition letter is sent from the Police Chief.
+The Community Police Review Commission does not have original jurisdiction over other police misconduct complaints not listed above (such as being discourteous); however, it has jurisdiction through the appeal process.
+Appeals of complaints filed with the Police Department's Office of Professional Accountability may be filed with the CPRC.
+Appeals must be filed within 10 days of the date the disposition letter is sent from the Police Chief.

-Complaints that are to be formally investigated by the Citizen's Police Review Commission receive prompt, complete and comprehensive investigations.
-The Citizen's Police Review Commission reviews the investigative report and sends it findings, recommendation, and all complaints to the Police Chief who may decide to conduct his own investigation.
-If the Police Chief does not accept the recommendation of the Citizen's Police Review Commission, the matter will be transferred to the City Manager for the final disposition.
+Complaints that are to be formally investigated by the Community Police Review Commission receive prompt, complete and comprehensive investigations.
+The Community Police Review Commission reviews the investigative report and sends the complaint, along with its findings, and recommendations to the Police Chief who may decide to conduct his/her own investigation.
+If the Police Chief does not accept the recommendation of the Community Police Review Commission, the matter will be transferred to the City Manager for the final disposition.
 Persons filing complaints will be notified, in writing, of the disposition of their complaint.